On the closedness and geometry of tensor network state sets: Introduction

-In this paper, we address the question of whether various sets of TNS are closed or not \footnote{Recall that a subset of a Hilbert space is closed if, for every sequence of states in the subset which converges to some limit state, the latter is contained in the subset.}.
+In this paper, we address the question of whether various sets of TNS are closed or not closed in the sense of topology \footnote{Recall that a subset of a Hilbert space is closed if, for every sequence of states \unexpanded{$\Psi_n$} in the subset which converges to some limit state \unexpanded{$\Psi^*$}, the latter is contained in the subset.
+Here, convergence means strong convergence, i.e., \unexpanded{$\lim_{n\to\infty}\|\Psi_n-\Psi^*\|=0$}.
+With the exception of Sec.~\ref{sec:infiniteTNS}, we consider finite-dimensional Hilbert spaces such that the notions of strong and weak convergence are equivalent.}.
 The answer has fundamental implications for TNS optimization algorithms.
 Typical goals are the minimization of energy expectation values $\bra\Psi|\hH|\Psi\ket/\|\Psi\|^2$ to compute ground states, the minimization of energy expectation values under orthogonality constraints $\bra \psi_i|\Psi\ket=0$ to compute excited energy eigenstates, and the maximization of overlaps $|\bra\psi_0|\Psi\ket|$, e.g., in order to find efficient approximations of states $|\psi_0\ket=\hat{X}|\Phi\ket$ obtained by acting with an operator $\hat{X}$ on a TNS $|\Phi\ket$.
 The latter task arises, for example, in real-time evolution algorithms and in imaginary-time evolution or power methods for the computation of ground states.
 The optimization over a non-closed set of TNS may be driven to a boundary point outside the TNS set, i.e., optimizers may not exist.
 In such a case, tensor elements of the TNS representation diverge, and the algorithm becomes unstable.

 The simplest type of TNS are matrix product states (MPS) \cite{Baxter1968-9,Accardi1981,Fannes1992-144,White1992-11,Rommer1997,PerezGarcia2007-7,Schollwoeck2011-326}.
 They are at the heart of the famous density-matrix renormalization group (DMRG) algorithm \cite{White1992-11,Rommer1997,Schollwoeck2011-326}.
 An MPS is characterized by assigning an order-3 tensor $A_i\in \CC^{d\times m\times m'}$ to each lattice site $i$.
 We will often interpret such a tensor as a collection of $m\times m'$ matrices $A^{1},\dotsc, A^{d}$, and the dimensions $m$ and $m'$ of the virtual indices are called bond dimensions.
 We discuss three different classes of MPS: those with open boundary conditions (OBC), those with periodic boundary conditions (PBC), and those with PBC and translation invariance.
 Further classes of TNS that we address are tree tensor network states (TTNS) \cite{Shi2006-74,Murg2010-82}, the multiscale entanglement renormalization ansatz (MERA) \cite{Vidal-2005-12,Vidal2006}, and projected entangled-pair states (PEPS) in $D>1$ spatial dimensions \cite{Niggemann1997-104,Nishino2000-575,Martin-Delgado2001-64,Verstraete2004-7,Verstraete2006-96}.
 Some alternative terms used in the mathematical literature are \emph{tensor train} for an MPS with OBC \cite{Oseledets2011-33}, \emph{tensor ring} for an MPS with PBC, and \emph{hierarchical Tucker format} for a TTNS \cite{Hackbusch2009-15,Grasedyck2010-31}.